Thompson, Iowa

 Thompson is a city in Winnebago County, Iowa, United States.
 The population was 495 at the time of the 2020 census.

-Thompson is home to the Winnebago County Fair, held annually, various agricultural businesses, a public outdoor swimming pool, the Thompson Museum, the Heartland Power Cooperative, and Bethany Lutheran Church, built in 1902.
+Thompson is home to the Winnebago County Fair, held annually, various agricultural businesses, a public outdoor swimming pool, the Thompson Museum, and Bethany Lutheran Church, built in 1902.

-Businesses serving travelers include the Branding Iron Restaurant, Bucket's Bar and Grill, Hometown Market, and a car wash.

 History

 Thompson was platted in 1892.
 It was incorporated as a city in 1894.

 A post office opened in 1890, and rural carrier service was established in 1904.

 The Thompson Courier began publication in 1894, and is still in business.
 In 1938, the paper expanded operations with the purchase of the Rake Register, becoming the Thompson Courier and Rake Register.

 Thompson's first telephone switchboard was installed in the home of Dr. G.M.
 Lee in 1894.
 Groups of farmers joined together to establish their own small phone companies, and 12 systems shared the town's joint switchboard and party lines.
 By the 1940s, the Switchboard Company had purchased its own building, and the Thompson Telephone Company and Thompson Telephone Cooperative were formed.
-In 1951, the local Rural Electrification Association released a movie featuring several Thompson residents, who described the struggles for adequate phone service in Winnebago County, until a federal Rural Electrification Administrationtelephone loan finally enabled the Winnebago Cooperative Telephone Association to provide modern dial service.
+In 1951, the local Rural Electrification Association released a movie featuring several Thompson residents, who described the struggles for adequate phone service in Winnebago County, until a federal Rural Electrification Administration telephone loan finally enabled the Winnebago Cooperative Telephone Association to provide modern dial service.

 The Thompson Cooperative Creamery was chartered in 1897.
 The creamery consolidated the earlier milk station operations at Amund corner, Vinje, and three other locations, which used large volume separators to skim off cream.
 Cooling and churning were powered by a steam boiler until electricity was installed.

 The Farmers Cooperative Elevator Company formed in 1907, as farmers were dissatisfied with the prices received at the three independent grain elevators.

 The Thompson Fire Department built its fire hall in 1925.